 Maybe all of this makes sense in theory, but you still can’t imagine how six programmers working on three features could make more sense for your project—or your pocketbook—than six programmers working on six features.

-You can roughly measure the four factors we talked about above with three numbers.
+You can roughly measure the factors we talked about above with three numbers.
 You’ll ask your programmers to record these numbers each time they finish a feature, complete a refactoring chore, or fix a bug.
 They’ll sum up their totals for a daily team metric, then they’ll sum up the daily totals after a week or two.

 Once that week or two has passed, take a look at the results.
 We’ll talk about how to measure those results in a second.
 Here is the assessment: